a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop, ensure it copies itself to RAMCard.
 Eject the startup disk.
 Launch the DA and Modify a setting.
 Verify that a prompt is shown asking about saving the changes.
 Insert the system disk, and click OK.
 Verify that no further prompt is shown.
 Power cycle and launch DeskTop.
 Verify that the modifications are present.
   * Launch DeskTop, ensure it copies itself to RAMCard.
 Eject the startup disk.
 Launch the DA and modify a setting.
 Verify that a prompt is shown asking about saving the changes.
 Click OK.
 Verify that another prompt is shown asking to insert the system disk.
 Insert the system disk, and click OK.
 Verify that no further prompt is shown.
 Power cycle and launch DeskTop.
 Verify that the modifications are present.

 * Launch DeskTop, ensure it copies itself to RAMCard.
 Open the RAM Disk volume.
 Open the Desktop folder.
 Apple > Control Panels.
-Drag Desk.Acc from the Desktop folder to the Control.Panels window.
+Drag Apple.Menu from the Desktop folder to the Control.Panels window.
 Verify that an alert is shown that an item can't be movied or copied into itself.

 ### SmartPort